croservices/cro/docs/reference/cro-websocket-message.md

 ## Opcodes

+The `Cro::WebSocket::Message::Opcode` enum contains the various kinds of
-This class exports `Opcode` enum that may be used during Message processing.
-Available values are: `Text`, `Binary`, `Ping`, `Pong`, `Close`.
-Opcode of Continuation is not present, because Message includes all frames' content already.
+message:  `Text`, `Binary`, `Ping`, `Pong`, and `Close`.
+These are available as just `Cro::WebSocket::Message::Close`, for example.
+The message level has no Continuation opcode, because Message includes all frames' content already.
 It can be used as follows:

     if $message.opcode ~~ Cro::WebSocket::Message::Close { ... }